Artur-Panasiuk/cultist_the_game/README.md

 ## Future development plans:

-After initial feedback, it is necessary to add tutorial and sounds to the game.
+After initial feedback, it is necessary to add  ̶t̶u̶t̶o̶r̶i̶a̶l̶ and sounds to the game.
 Moreover new levels will be added.